Somewhere In The After: After 'We Are Going' by Oodgeroo Noonuccal

 If they can

-Practice song and dance and ceremony
+Practice song, dance, and ceremony

-For us; How could it be otherwise?
+For us— How could it be otherwise?

 That peoples possessed a land